Stanko/Stanko.github.io/_posts/2017-10-07-webpack-babel-react-revisited.md

 Let's create `webpack.config.js` in our project's root.
 We need to add config we just used -
 <label class="SideNote-trigger">only entry and output paths.</label>
-<span class="SideNote">Plus `paths` contstant.
-I like to keep paths in the constant object, as it makes things easier to read.</span>
+<small class="SideNote">Plus `paths` contstant.
+I like to keep paths in the constant object, as it makes things easier to read.</small>

 ```js
 // We are using node's native package 'path'